How Much Does It Cost To Open A Gym In 2022?

 04. Gym Business Insurance

 Despite having the most solid contracts and waivers, if a client injures themselves on your premises then you may have a suit coming at you.
-That’s why it’s best to go for insurance, which would cost you around $6000 for a small gym with one front-desk personnel and about $100,000 worth of gym equipment.
+That’s why it’s best to go for insurance, which would cost you around $6000 for a small gym with one front-desk personnel and about $100,000 worth of gym equipment as a part of building a gym.

 05. Employee Salaries

-If yours is not a one-person studio, then you’ll have to have gym openings to hire dedicated staff personnel who will look after your gym.
+If you don't plan to open a gym that is just a one-person studio, then you’ll have to have gym openings to hire dedicated staff personnel who will look after your gym.
 These roles could extend from trainers to managers to maintenance personnel.
-Employee salaries don’t eat up a lot of your gym startup costs however over time they become a major part of your gym’s operational costs.
+Employee salaries don’t eat up a lot of your gym startup costs however over time they become a major part of your gym running costs.

 If you’re inclined to hire top-level trainers who’d bring in more members with their experience and style, you’d have to invest more in their compensation.
-Also when you’re starting out, you might have to handle several job roles like marketing, maintenance, management, etc. to save the setting up costs.
+Also when you’re starting out, you might have to handle several job roles like marketing, maintenance, management, etc. to save on the gym startup costs.
 But it always helps to hire an accountant or lawyer for areas of expertise.

-That’s the reason why you need to have your financial savings set aside to pay your bills in the first few months of starting a gym.
+That’s the reason why you need to have your financial savings set aside to pay your bills in the first few months when you open a gym.
 If you don’t have much insight as to how to interview and hire staff or negotiate with them, you can check out our blog about the same.

 06. Gym Equipment Cost